The Land of Fascination

 Many of the caves that have been found are burial caves and contain extensive examples of the Troglodytes material culture.
 They buried their dead with ornaments such as shell pendants, musk deer teeth, glass, bone and copper beads, and copper arm rings.
 The richest burial caves are found in conjunction with old settlements in Chokhopani (opposite of Tukche), Myabrak (opposite of Jharkot) and Fudjling (opposite of Khinga).
 The caves have been occupied and abandoned alternately throughout their existence and most recently have been used by Lamas as places of meditation and seclusion.

 The inhabitants of the region showed a great sense of both art and religion as shown on their pottery and religious paintings.
 There are several sites where fire-lanes have been found, evidence that fire ceremonies were carried out has been found as well as religious images depicting various deities.

-With this transition the Thakalis gained much power and prestige and their economy skyrocketed compared to their neighbors.
+With this transition, the Thakalis gained much power and prestige and their economy skyrocketed compared to their neighbours.
 They took on positions of responsibility and power in the monasteries of Lo and Tibet as well as in other areas.
 The hub-site moved around as different Thakalis became the Subba.
 Sometimes it was in the Kobang/Larjung area and other times it moved up to Chairo or Tukche.

-In Upper Mustang polyandry, or one woman marrying two or more husbands is still practiced although it is declining.
-Usually two brothers will marry the same woman in order to prevent the splitting up of the families land.
-There is a saying that says, "A woman with two husbands laughs and a man with two wives cries".
+In Upper Mustang polyandry, or one woman marrying two or more husbands is still practised although it is declining.
+Usually, two brothers will marry the same woman in order to prevent the splitting up of the family’s land.
+There is a saying, “A woman with two husbands laughs and a man with two wives cries”.